Therapist marketing in Colorado: get found by the clients you actually want to work with

 Can AI tools like ChatGPT recommend my Colorado practice?

 Yes.
 AI tools like ChatGPT and Perplexity are already recommending therapists when people ask for help finding one in Colorado.
 These tools pull from your website content, directory listings, reviews, and public information.
 Most Colorado therapists are invisible to AI search because their online presence is too thin.
-Our assessment includes an AI Recommendation Test that shows you exactly what happens when someone asks AI for a therapist in your area.
+Our free practice checkup includes an AI Recommendation Test that shows you exactly what happens when someone asks AI for a therapist in your area.

 How many therapists are in Colorado?